EmelieMarkkanen/p5-garden-diary/README.md

 All automated tests have been run with npm and passed.

 ## Manual testing
+Garden Diaries have been continualy tested manually troughout development and after deployment.
+A full summary of manual testing can be found [here](TESTING.md).

 # Code validation

 ## Browser test
+Garden diaries have been tested in Chrome, Edge and Firefox with no errors found in functionality.

 ### JSX
 JSX code have been manually validated and adjusted throughout development via direct feedback from npm in the terminal.